DevilAJ/SE-Sem-4-IIT2019085-team/README.md

 The toilet will be equipped with turbidity and gas sensors that monitor water quality and smell respectively.
 The turbidity sensor is measured in Nephelometric Turbidity unit (NTU) where high NTU value indicates the water is dirty, whereas the gas sensor (MQ2) detects the foul smell with high output voltage, and later sends a signal to the system to compare with the hygiene threshold and accordingly send the message/ email to the staff regarding the toilet being unhygienic and require immediate cleaning.

 ## ***Project***

+ Our project is based on the **Smart Toilet Management System** which  helps us in monitoring the toilet.

+ For that purpose, we have made a web and app based gui and here are the proper description of that application :-